This website has moved to a new location. Please visit our sister website healthexpress.co.uk for next day delivery.

 Stronger products can only be bought with a doctor’s prescription.
 However, if you have had thrush before and are familiar with the symptoms, you can purchase lower strengths of Canesten at your local pharmacy.

-Only use over-the-counter Canesten products if you are sure you have thrush.
-If you aren’t certain, or you think it could be something else, consult a healthcare professional.
+If you aren’t certain if you have thrush, or you think it could be something else, consult a healthcare professional.

 What are the possible side effects?

 As with all medications, there is a chance that you might experience some side effects.
-In most cases, these will be mild and will go away by themselves once you stop taking treatment.
+In most cases, these will be mild and will go away by themselves once you stop using the treatment.

-If an allergic reaction occurs, you should stop taking Canesten immediately and seek emergency medical help.
+If an allergic reaction occurs, you should stop using this product and seek emergency medical help.
 Signs of an allergic reaction include:

 • rash